 - Send the buffered DNS response message to UE.

-When the EASDF forwards a DNS request, it shall always ensure it receives the DNS answer (putting its own address as the source of the request)
+When the EASDF forwards a DNS request, it shall always ensure it receives the DNS response (putting its own address as the source of the request).

 The SMF may use following information to create DNS message handling rules associated with a PDU session: